ImGere/AseFioi2017/README.md

 You can check this application's test coverage by running `rake cucumber` and then open the `Assignments/AppFatturazione/coverage/index.html` that has been created, where there are useful information about the code that has been covered in the tests.

 Currently when you run `rake cucumber` you get this label:
 > Coverage report generated for Cucumber Features to /AseFioi2017/Assignments/AppFatturazione/coverage.
-641 / 731 LOC **(87.69%)** covered.
+641 / 731 LOC **(87.69%) covered**.

 :gem: Created with [`simplecov`](https://github.com/colszowka/simplecov)